singhashutoshh/greencart/README.md

 # 🛒 Full Stack Grocery Delivery Website Using MERN Stack

 This is a fully functional grocery delivery web application built using the *MERN Stack (MongoDB, Express, React, Node.js)*.
-The project includes a user-friendly frontend, an admin/seller panel, backend APIs, online payment integration using Stripe, and deployment on Vercel — all for free.
+The project includes a user-friendly frontend, an admin/seller panel, backend APIs, online payment integration using Stripe, and deployment.

 ## 📌 Features